Opicina: Population

 It is inhabited by a Slovene minority in Italy.
 According to the last Austrian census of 1911, over 89% of the population was of Slovene ethnicity.
 In the following decades, this number fell significantly: according to the census of 1971, just above half of the population of the settlement belonged to the Slovene speaking community, while the rest were mostly Italian speakers.

 Since the 1990s, immigration from the city of Trieste and other predominantly Italian-speaking areas has most probably reduced the Slovene speakers to a minority.
 However, Slovene language is still widely used in the settlement, both in private and public life.
 Most of the official signs are bilingual, Italian and Slovene.

 The local Slovenes speak a distinctive version of the Inner Carniolan dialect, which shows strong influences of the neighboring Karst dialect.

 Transport

-The railway station Villa Opicina serves trains entering Italy from Slovenia, but does not provide a direct service to Trieste.
+The railway station Villa Opicina serves trains entering Italy from Slovenia, and as of 2025, provides three daily services to and from Trieste.
 At railway station is bus station also.
 From there the local buses connect village center and Trieste.

 The Trieste–Opicina tramway, a unique hybrid of a tramway and funicular railway, links Villa Opicina with Oberdan Square in Trieste's city centre.